apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 `!quit`

-## Stopping Drill
+## Shut Down the Drill Process on a Node

 You can abruptly stop the Drill process on a node, or you can have the Drill process on the node shutdown gracefully.
-When you stop the Drill process on a node, active queries cannot complete if they require additional time to complete beyond the default five second wait period.
+When you stop the Drill process on a node, active queries cannot complete if they require more time than the default five second wait period.
 In Drill 1.12 and later, you can use the Graceful Shutdown option, which transitions a Drillbit into a quiescent state in which the Drill process can complete in-progress queries before shutting down.

-###Stopping Drill
+###Stopping the Drill Process
 To stop the Drill process on the node, issue the `drillbit.sh stop` command, as shown:

        bin/drillbit.sh stop

-###Graceful Shutdown
+###Gracefully Shutting Down the Drill Process

 Graceful shutdown is enabled by default.
 You can gracefully shutdown a Drillbit from the command line or the Drill Web Console.
 When you initiate a graceful shutdown from the Drill Web Console, the console posts an alert stating that a graceful shutdown was triggered.
 You can see the progress of the shutdown as the Drillbit completes queries and transitions through the quiescent state.